Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Discussion

 \section{Discussion}

-This study suggests that Hebbian and anti-Hebbian plasticity can be understood as emergent regimes of gradient-based optimization rather than fundamentally distinct learning principles.
+This study suggests that Hebbian and anti-Hebbian plasticity can be understood as emergent regimes of gradient-based optimization in addition to their traditional roles as distinct learning principles.
 By analyzing the interaction between stochastic gradient descent, weight decay, and stochastic perturbations, we demonstrated that the expected gradient update direction aligns with classic Hebbian plasticity when contraction due to regularization dominates, and switches to an anti-Hebbian alignment when expansion driven by noise prevails.
 The resulting phase boundary satisfies a simple scaling relation, and the phenomenon was observed across a broad spectrum of architectures, objectives, and alternative update rules.